AlfredBoatengDA/World-Food-Production---Agriculture/README.md

 ### Problem Statement
 1) How has global food production evolved over time (1960–2021)?
 2) Which countries and continents are the top contributors to global food production?
-3) What are the top-produced crops globally and by continent?
+3) What are the top-produced crops globally and by countries?
-4) Which countries and crops have shown the most production volatility or decline over the years?
+4) Which continent and crops have shown the most production volatility or decline over the years?
-5) How does crop production vary across countries over the years, and are there emerging trends?
+5) How does crop production vary across continent over the years, and are there emerging trends?